 If you want to know more, the Subject Benchmark Statement for Geography provides more details of the content of geography degrees in the UK.

 What skills will I gain?

 Studying geography gives students an opportunity to develop a wide range of skills, some subject-specific, and others more general.
-Together, these skills provide a strong basis for employability and lifelong learning.
+Together, these skills provide a strong basis for employability, lifelong learning and making a positive difference in the world.
 Students learn ‘through’ geography in addition to learning ‘about’ geography.

 Some of the subject-specific skills you may hone by studying geography include the ability to think ‘spatially’ across multiple scales, preparing effective maps, diagrams and visualisations, conducting fieldwork and field data collection.
 Your studies in geography will also develop some more general skills which will be useful in the future.
 These include developing a reasoned argument, critical thinking, the ability to think about moral and ethical issues, team work, communication, project management and problem solving.